fabioar87/oop2-project/README.md

 The main target will be simple.
 No external library (or at least the minimum external library).
 Working on problems using built in collection.
+Topic of choice: Graph problem and applications.

+## Graph Theory
+This project will explore graph algorithms and its implementation using Java language.